theodo/TheodoEvolutionSessionBundle/Resources/doc/index.rst

 You can pick the manager and the configuration you need among the following list:

  * Symfony1:
      * manager service id: theodo_evolution.session.symfony1.bag_manager
      * configuration service id: theodo_evolution.session.symfony1.bag_manager_configuration
  * CodeIgniter:
-   * manager service id: theodo_evolution.session.bag_manager
+     * manager service id: theodo_evolution.session.bag_manager_default
      * configuration service id: theodo_evolution.session.code_igniter.bag_manager_configuration

 You can also create your own bag manager.
 To do so you only need to create a new service that implements the ``Theodo\Evolution\Bundle\SessionBundle\Manager\BagManagerInterface`` interface.